LanaCreegan/airport-quiz/README.md

 Colours
 The colours choosen were to complement the background image and to not take away from the blue and white, while still standing out

+Font
+Lato was choosen as the font as it is easy to read while having a sleek design to it